 As the daughter of legendary producer and arranger Don Costa, Nikka was born with music encoded in her DNA.
 Her youth was punctuated by world travel and performances before enormous crowds.
 By just about any measure, it was an extraordinary way to come of age as both a woman and a musician.

-After a string of critically acclaimed and commercially successful LPs that began with her 2001 Virgin debut Everybody Got Their Something, Nikka, along with artists like Amy Winehouse and Joss Stone, became a bright star in the “nu-soul” firmament.
+After a string of critically acclaimed and commercially successful LPs that began with her 2001 Virgin debut “Everybody Got Their Something”, Nikka, along with artists like Amy Winehouse and Joss Stone, became a bright star in the “nu-soul” firmament.
 She is renowned for her unique style — a seductive alchemy that recombines the tropes of American soul and funk music into something wholly her own.

-In the years since her debut, Nikka has toured with Prince, Lenny Kravitz, Coldplay, and Beck, has recorded with DJ and producer Mark Ronson, a guest on Queens of the Stone Age record “Villains”, was nominated for an MTV Music Award, had multiple hit singles in Europe and recently performed as a featured artist at the Chris Cornell tribute concert at the forum in Los Angeles.
+In the years since her debut, Nikka has toured with Prince, Lenny Kravitz, Coldplay, Beck, has recorded with DJ and producer Mark Ronson, was a guest on Queens of the Stone Age record “Villains”, was nominated for an MTV Music Award, had multiple hit singles in Europe, and performed as a featured artist at the Chris Cornell tribute concert at the forum in Los Angeles.

 Known for the raw allure and energy of her kinetic live performances, Nikka’s voice and stage presence have been compared favorably to everyone from Janis Joplin to Chaka Khan to Sly Stone.

 Most recently, after relocating to Australia with her family in 2020, Nikka has performed a string of successful shows across NSW, including three Sold Out Performances at The Bridge Hotel.
 She continues to take her live show on the road throughout March and April 2021.